-Due to the way it’s built, TranslatePress works out of the box with any theme or plugin, so you can use the theme of your choice, or even a menu plugin.
+Due to the way it’s built, TranslatePress works out of the box with any theme or plugin, so you can use the WordPress theme of your choice or even a menu plugin.
 Most themes support a primary and footer menu, but some give users more options for displaying menus.

 Install and Setup TranslatePress

-Then go to Settings > TranslatePress > General to choose the proper configuration for your project.
+Then go to TranslatePress Settings → General to choose the proper setup for your multilingual website.

 How to Translate WordPress Menu Items

-In our example, we will translate the WordPress menu of a website selling online courses.
+In our example, we will translate the WordPress menu of a blog.
 Once you finish the creation of your menu, click the Translate Page link in the top admin bar.
 This will open a visual translation interface and allow you to translate your site content.

 You will notice that when hovering over some items, the blue pencil icon is replaced by a green arrow icon.
 That means that the plugin has detected the strings generated by the theme and plugins (gettext strings).
 Don’t worry, the translation process is similar.

 At this stage, you should have all the main menu items—the ones visible by default—translated.
 Next, apply the same process for the submenu items.
 Hover over each submenu item and input the translation in the sidebar.

 And as simple as that, your entire menu is now translated!